 Our last block party in October 2014 was a great day in the neighborhood!
 Celebrating the 50th Anniversary of the Black and Chicano Arts Movements, the party brought out all our neighbors and allies.
 Music, dance, theater, food, murals and altars accompanied vendors and open houses throughout the block.

-Oakland is Hellzapoppin Highlights from Feb 15-25th!
+Oakland is Hellzapoppin Highlights!
 Thanks for a wonderful week!

 EastSide Cultural Center